Fellowship in Addiction Medicine

 5. Three letters of recommendation (1 from the program director if within 5 years of residency); letters should be from physicians who have worked directly with the applicant and who are not personal friends.

 We are not currently participating in ERAS and interview invitations will be extended on a rolling basis.
-Please submit all materials by email before November 1, 2018 to:
+We have extended our deadline to January 1, 2019.
+Please submit all materials by email to:

 Erin Zerbo, MD